AyoBIue/BlueDPY/README.md

-# discord
+# Blue's Discord PY
-Small project, not much hope, lol.
+Small project, currently working on it...